 A number of overseas companies associated with the development of the mining industry in Australia have combined to provide scholarships for students wishing to qualify for the degree of Bachelor of Engineering in Mining Engineering (Pass or Honours).
-The companies are: Cominco Ltd., Consolidated Mining & Smelting Co. of Canada Ltd., Consolidated Tin Smelters Ltd., Derby & Co.
+The companies are: Cominco Ltd., Consolidated Tin Smelters Ltd., Derby & Co.
 (Aust.)
 Pty.
-Ltd., Freeport Sulphur of Australia Inc., Geoscience Incorporated, Kenneth Co.
-McMahon & Partners Pty.
-Ltd. Applicants must have completed the first two years of the Mining, Mechanical, Civil or Electrical Engineering full-time course at University level, or the third year of the full-time Mining Engineering course at this University, or have satisfied the Professorial Board that they are qualified to enter the third year of the Mining Engineering full-time course.
-These scholarships have a value of \$1,000 per annum, payable in fortnightly instalments over the academic year, and will normally be tenable for one or two years.
+Ltd., Freeport Sulphur Co. of Australia Inc., Kenneth McMahon & Partners Pty.
+Ltd., Mineral Securities Aust.
+Ltd., Petroleum Securities Aust.
+Ltd. These scholarships have a value of \$1,000 per annum, payable in fortnightly instalments over the academic year, and will normally be tenable for one or two years.
 They may be held concurrently with a Commonwealth Scholarship.